TanStack/router/docs/guide/navigation-blocking.md

 The `useBlocker` hook takes 2 arguments:

-- `message: string` **Required** - The message to show to the user when they attempt to navigate away
+- `message: () => string` **Required** - A function that returns a string to show to the user when they attempt to navigate away
-- `condition?: boolean` Optional, defaults to `true` - Any expression or variable to be tested for truthiness to determines if navigation should be blocked
+- `condition?: boolean` Optional, defaults to `true` - Any expression or variable to be tested for truthiness to determine if navigation should be blocked

 ## Component-based blocking